Heterostyly: Evolution of heterostyly

 The supergene model describes how the distinctive floral traits present in distylous flowers can be inherited.
 This model was first introduced by Ernst in 1955 and was further elaborated by Charlesworth and Charlesworth in 1979.
 Lewis and Jones in 1992 demonstrated that the supergene consists of three linked diallelic loci.
 The G locus is responsible for determining the characteristic of the gynoecium which includes the style length and incompatibility responses, the P locus determines the pollen size and the pollen's incompatibility responses, and finally the A locus determines the anther height.
 These three diallelic loci compose the S allele and the s alleles segregating at the supergene S locus, which is notated as GPA and gpa, respectively.
 There have been other propositions that there are possibly 9 loci responsible for the distyly supergene in Primula, but there has been no convincing genetic data to support this.
+The molecular basis of heterostyly has been elucidated in recent papers.

 Additionally, supergene control is implied for tristyly, but there is no genetic evidence available to support it.
 A supergene model for tristyly would require the occurrence of two supergenes at the S and M loci.